qteatime/crochet-docs/index.rst

          technical details, but also the design and sociological ones.

+   * :doc:`A Catalogue of Techniques`
+         A book of recipes for how to express different programming techniques in Crochet.

    * :doc:`Standard API Reference`
          A reference book on all of the standard library in Crochet.